juicedata/juicefs/docs/en/reference/command_reference.md

 #### Synopsis

 ```
-juicefs doctor [command options] MOUNTPOINT
+juicefs debug [command options] MOUNTPOINT
 ```

 #### Options

 `--out-dir value`<br />
-The output directory of the results, automatically created if the directory does not exist (default: ./doctor/)
+The output directory of the results, automatically created if the directory does not exist (default: ./debug/)

 `--stats-sec value`<br />
 The number of seconds to sample .stats file (default: 5)